Miniature book: History

 Miniature books stretch back far in history; many collections contain cuneiform tablets stretching back thousands of years, and exquisite medieval Books of Hours.
 Printers began testing the limits of size not long after the technology of printing began, and around 200 miniature books were printed in the sixteenth century.
 Exquisite specimens from the 17th century abound.
 In the 19th century, technological innovations in printing enabled the creation of smaller and smaller type.
-Fine and popular additions alike grew in number throughout the 19th century in what was considered the golden age for miniature books.
+Fine and popular editions alike grew in number throughout the 19th century in what was considered the golden age for miniature books.
 While some miniature books are objects of high craft, bound in fine Moroccan leather, with gilt decoration and excellent examples of woodcuts, etchings, and watermarks, others are cheap, disposable, sometimes highly functional items not expected to survive.
 Today, miniature books are produced both as fine works of craft and as commercial products found in chain bookstores.

 Miniature books were produced for personal convenience.
-Miniature books could be easily be carried in the pocket of a waistcoat or a woman's reticule.
+Miniature books could easily be carried in the pocket of a waistcoat or a woman's reticule.
 Victorian women used miniature etiquette books to subtly ascertain information on polite behavior in society.
 Along with etiquette books, Victorian women that had copies of The Little Flirt learned to attract men by using items already in their possession, such as, gloves, handkerchiefs, a fan and parasol.
 In 1922, miniature books regained popularity when 200 postage stamp sized books were created to be displayed in the miniature library of Queen Mary's miniature doll house.
 Princess Marie Louise, a relative of Queen Mary also requested that living authors contribute to the existing dollhouse library.
 Following in Queen Mary footsteps, many miniature book collectors begin collecting miniatures for their dollhouse libraries.
-A miniature book has even been to the moon.
-In 1969, Astronaut "Buzz" Aldrin had a miniature book in his possession during a flight to the moon.
+A miniature book has even been to the Moon.
+In 1969, Apollo 11 astronaut Buzz Aldrin had a miniature book in his possession during his flight to the Moon.
 It was an autobiography of Robert Hutchings Goddard, who invented the first liquid-propellant rocket that make space flight possible.

-Some popular types of miniature books from various periods include Bibles, encyclopedias, dictionaries, bilingual dictionaries, short stories, verse, famous speeches, political propaganda, travel guides, almanacs, children's stories, and the miniaturization of well-known books such as The Compleat Angler, The Art of War, and Sherlock Holmes stories.
+Some popular types of miniature books from various periods include Bibles,Qur'ans, encyclopedias, dictionaries, bilingual dictionaries, short stories, verse, famous speeches, political propaganda, travel guides, almanacs, children's stories, and the miniaturization of well-known books such as The Compleat Angler, The Art of War, and Sherlock Holmes stories.
 The appeal of miniature books was holding the works of prominent writers, such as William Shakespeare in the person's hands.